cryptr-examples/cryptr-node-express-passport-sample/README.md

 ## 01 - Create your Node Express Project

-🛠️ First init a NPM project:
+🛠️ First, init a NPM project:

 ```bash
 mkdir your_app